Data-Science-NDegree-MRusso/DSND-P1-Data-Exploration/README.md

 This Project is submitted as part of the Udacity Data Science Nanodegree.

-For it the goal is to prepare a [Jupyter Notebook](./StackOverflow_survey_analysis.ipynb) to explore a reference data set, in order to use the results as a support for the content of a Medium blog.
+For it the goal is to prepare a [Jupyter Notebook](./StackOverflow_survey_analysis.ipynb) to explore a reference data set, in order to use the results as a support for the content of a Medium blog post.

 ## Requirements